kubernetes/enhancements/keps/sig-node/4033-group-driver-detection-over-cri/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

-Yes, through the feature gate.
+In alpha and beta, yes, through the feature gate.

+In GA, no.

 ###### What happens if we reenable the feature if it was previously rolled back?